Kemnygh/Technology_Division/README.md

 # Technology Division
-###Application to keep a track of employees and their details.
+###A prototype Spark, Java application to keep a track of employees and their details.
 Latest Version dated 15-JUNE-2022.

 #### By Kemuel Nalifuma